Hawaii Life Policies and Procedures

 Inbound referrals from the website or from web-related marketing are assigned to the Associates who have committed to the Policies and Procedures of the Hawaii Life Buyer Representation Team.
 The Principal Broker reserves the right to add or remove Associates from the Buyer Representation Team based on Associate performance, timeliness of agent follow-up and reporting, or any other reason deemed appropriate by the Principal Broker.

-Inbound referral agreements for referrals to Associates from other firms must be approved by Principal Broker.
+Inbound referral agreements for referrals to Associates from other firms must be approved by your BIC.

 For Referrals to other islands in the State, Associates are strongly encouraged to send Outbound Referrals to Hawaii Life referral partners on other islands.
-All Outbound Referral Agreements must be approved by the Principal Broker.
+All Outbound Referral Agreements must be approved by the BIC.

 5.3 Errors and Omissions Insurance